Supporting New Zealand small businesses for 5 years.

 Every business relies on equipment in some way.
 And investing in equipment will directly impact performance.

 Unless you get an unsecured loan, the equipment itself can act as collateral.
+Equipment finance is a specific type of business loan designed to help companies purchase new equipment or vehicles.
+In addition to equipment, physical assets such as property or vehicles, as well as other assets, can also be used as security for business loans.
 That isn’t to say all equipment costs deserve a loan.
 For small equipment expenses, a low-interest credit card is often a better choice.

 If you take out a loan for equipment, be careful about the loan terms.
 A very long term loan isn’t always a good choice.
 Ideally, the loan term should not exceed the expected lifespan of the equipment.
 Otherwise, you could get stuck with loan repayment for something obsolete.